daerduoCarey/o2oafford/exps/README.md

 Change to other environments for other tasks.
 This script will store a collected interaction data record at `results/env_placement/40147_StorageFurniture_0_0`.

-After generating the data you can run the followig to replay this data
+After generating the data you can run the following to replay this data

     python env_placement/replay_data.py results/env_placement/40147_StorageFurniture_0_0/